About the project

 Orange street and platform lights glow and fade as we pass down the line ever closer to the city downtown district, ding dong “doors closing”, as we reach the sky scrapers the echo of the train bounces back from the closely packed buildings creating a rush and roar of wind, the wheels whistle as they slide around the bends of the looping track”

-These days I have left Chicago and so I only get to search the tracks when I visit, which is usually about 3-4 times a year.
+These days I have left Chicago and so I only get to search the tracks when I visit.
 Despite that the Project carries on and it continues to grow, somewhat more slowly these days.
-I would aliken it to matching at a pace that keeps up with the Brown Line El train as it trundles along the rickety tracks North of the Loop slowly stopping at each CTA station.
+I would a liken it to matching at a pace that keeps up with the Brown Line El train as it trundles along the rickety tracks North of the Loop slowly stopping at each CTA station.

 I really want to keep the Project alive so if you would like to contribute, even if it is just once, then drop me a line.
 It started of as just My Food Hunt, but it would be great if it was Your Food Hunt too.
 After all Chicago is our city, the tracks are ours, and that train just keeps on rolling to Flavour Town.